 Objective: To sit quietly, observing signs of leaf-eaters and other animals on the school grounds.

-Take children outside and find a spot for each child to sit where he or she cannot touch another child, preferably where there is some vegetation like grasses, bushes, or trees.
+Find spots near vegetation for children to sit.
+Encourage them to find a place where they won’t be distracted by their peers.
 Ask them to sit very quietly noticing any nibbled leaves or live animals, like birds overhead, insects on leaves or flowers, spiders in webs or on leaves, ants or beetles on the ground.
-Older students may want to record their observations in their science journals.
 After a few minutes, call them back to a circle to share observations.
 What evidence of leaf-eaters or other animals did they notice?
 Why might these animals be on or near the plants?
 (To feed on them, look for prey, lay eggs, etc.)

-Materials: optional: plastic bags to sit on if ground is wet; for older students: science journals or clipboards and paper, pencils.
+Materials: optional: plastic bags to sit on if ground is wet.

 Objective: To look for and collect leaves with evidence of various leaf-eating or shelter-building insects or spiders.